Alumsdesigns/davinaleilaniblooms/README.md

   - Includes a follow-up page for detailed event information.

 ---

+### Features which could be implemented in the future

+- Proper Form Validation with error feedback
+    - On a future iteration I hope to add proper form validation and error feedback for end users.

+---

 # 3. Design
 ## Structure
 The website comprises four pages, all of which feature the header at the top of the page and the footer at the bottom of the page.